 I found a great recipe and we altered it slightly to meet our “healthy” needs.
 Now we just needed the girls to cooperate.
 Could we tear them away from the toys?

-1 cup whole wheat flour
+- 1 cup whole wheat flour

-3/4 cup of oat flour
+- 3/4 cup of oat flour

-1/4 cup of flax meal
+- 1/4 cup of flax meal

-2 teaspoons baking powder
+- 2 teaspoons baking powder

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-1/2 cup unsweetened shredded coconut
+- 1/2 cup unsweetened shredded coconut

 - 1/4 teaspoon cinnamon

-1/4 teaspoon nutmeg
+- 1/4 teaspoon nutmeg

-1/2 cup butter, softened
+- 1/2 cup butter, softened

-3/4 cup brown sugar
+- 3/4 cup brown sugar

-1 cup chocolate chips
+- 1 cup chocolate chips

-1/4 cup of nonfat milk
+- 1/4 cup of nonfat milk

-Preaheat the oven to 350 degrees
+Preheat the oven to 350 degrees

 I’m not sure if it was the day or the fact that they’re getting the hang of this cooking together deal, but Esme and Scarlett really worked as a team blending all the dry ingredients together.
 While one emptied the measured bowls of flours, flax, salt, baking powder, coconut, cinnamon and nutmeg the other stirred.
 It was like watching the symbiotic dance of Fred Astaire and Ginger Rogers, but not.

 Luckily we’d had the little ladies grease the cookie sheets earlier, so we were able to get them to quickly return to the cooking station (my flour showered island) to flatten spoonfuls of dough out onto each sheet.
-We popped them into the oven for around 6 to 8 minutes.

 These weren’t your soft, gooey chocolate chip cookies.
 They were more like cake, with a slightly grainy texture.
 We loved them and the girls packed away two each before lunch.
 Scarlett said they tasted like “pumpkin”–a likely comparision due to the use of cinnamon and nutmeg.
 Either way, they were warm cookies dense with chocolate chips, and that was good enough for me.